Getting help for a blocked milk duct, mastitis and breast abscess

 - Go to bed, rest and try to get someone to look after you and your baby.

-- Vary breastfeeding positions, so that all your milk ducts are being drained.
-Sometimes mastitis can start from one or two ducts that aren’t being drained fully.
+- Vary breastfeeding positions, so that your breast is being drained well.
+Sometimes mastitis can start from 1-2 ducts that aren’t being drained fully.

 It’s common for the milk supply in a breast with mastitis to drop a little.
-With frequent feeding during and after your illness, this will sort itself out.
+With frequent feeding during and after your illness, this will sort itself out quickly.

 Mastitis can make you feel very sick, but you’ll get better quickly with the right treatment.